AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/log-in-using-oauth-2-0.md

 >
 >* API access must be enabled for the Salesforce Sync User (if you're a Salesforce Professional Edition user, that access is not available by default–please contact your Salesforce Account Executive).
 >* Marketo Sync user has to be created in Salesforce.
->* For existing customers, Feature to “Enable OAuth for SFDC sync” is enabled on the customer’s subscription.
+>* For existing customers, Feature to "Enable OAuth for SFDC sync" is enabled on the customer's subscription.
 >* Pop-up blockers are disabled.
 >* Connected App is created and we have the Consumer Key and Consumer Secret are available for use.